Lusin333/Minecraft-Server-DDoSer/README.md

 ## Synopsis
 Do you want to troll an entire Minecraft server?
 This app is for anyone that wants to DDoS some stupid kid's Minecraft server.
 What you are seeing is a tool of evil, a tool of revenge.
-Making a Minecraft server crash is actually quite easy.
 This Minecraft hack works on all servers, and it's free!

 ## History
 666 years ago, Lusin played on a Minecraft server named ShockNetwork hosted by a friend named FlamingPaw.
 There was many good times, and Lusin dominated the server with epic skills and awesome hacks.